GVR Report cover Urinary Catheters Market Size, Share & Trends Report

 Recent Developments

-In April 2025, Silq Technologies Corporation, a privately owned leader in advanced materials science, secured a national group purchasing agreement and received the Technology Breakthrough Designation from Premier, Inc. The agreement has reportedly enabled Premier’s members to access pre-negotiated pricing and terms for ClearTract catheters.
+• April 2025, Silq Technologies Corporation, a privately owned leader in advanced materials science, secured a national group purchasing agreement and received the Technology Breakthrough Designation from Premier, Inc. Starting April 1, 2025, this agreement enables Premier’s members to access pre-negotiated pricing and terms for ClearTract catheters.

 Urinary Catheters Market Report Scope